Litigation Update MDL-2738 Published June 25, 2026

 Sources

-- • Drugwatch talc settlement tracker (June 2026): "J&J is not currently pursuing a global talcum powder ovarian cancer settlement."
+• • Drugwatch talc settlement tracker, as of June 2026: "J&J is not currently pursuing a global talcum powder ovarian cancer settlement."
+(Superseded by J&J's July 27, 2026 announcement.)

 Attorney Advertising.
 The information on this page is provided for general informational purposes only and does not constitute legal advice.
 No attorney-client relationship is created by accessing or using this content.